hftamayo/azuremlproj02/README.md

 [Automation of the Machine Learning Experiment Part 2](https://youtu.be/HP1focRImfY)

-## Part 3: Deploy the best model
+### 4.3 Deploy the best model
+*Main goal*:

-*Main goal*: to publish via HTTP the best model identified and chose after the AutoML experiment is completed.
+To publish via HTTP the best model identified and chose after the AutoML experiment is completed.

 *A. Checkpoints to be considered*: